Iamvivek-gupta/interview/system.Design.md

 # Libuv
 **Libuv** Libuv provides non-blocking I/O operations, allowing Node.js to handle multiple tasks concurrently without waiting for an operation to complete.
 This is achieved through a combination of callbacks, event-driven programming, and a worker thread pool.

+**Libuv** libuv is a cross-platform, open-source C library that provides asynchronous I/O and event loop capabilities, forming the foundation of Node.js's non-blocking, event-driven architecture.

 ### Key Points: